My New Kentucky Home

 SBS013 October 18 2025

-A major reason I chose Berea as my new Kentucky home: Miles and miles of hiking trails built and maintained by Berea College Forestry.
+A major reason I chose Berea as my new Kentucky home: There are miles and miles of hiking trails built and maintained by Berea College Forestry.

 I hiked about three days per week during my first summer and fall in Berea.
 Many hiking days I enjoyed with Kentucky and East Tennessee friends.